 The Princeton Fire Department provides both Fire and EMS services around the clock 24/7.
-Our Department is supported by full-time, part-time, and volunteers who hold various positions and ranks.
-Emergency response is typically staffed with four full-time, supported by part-time and volunteers when available, for each 24-hour period.
+Our Department is supported by full-time and part-time employees who hold various positions and ranks.
+Emergency response is typically staffed with a minimum of 6 full-time 24-hour personnel, supported by 3 full-time 50 hour per week daytime firefighters and 6 part-time employees for each 24-hour period.

 The job of a firefighter can be physically, emotionally, and psychologically demanding.
 It takes special people who can perform this task while managing their own personal lives.
-To help in this regard department members work at maintaining a close-knit family, utilizing a peer support group, and creating strong bonds with each other.
+To help in this regard department members work at maintaining a close-knit family, utilizing a peer support group, and creating strong bonds with each other and their supporting families.
 We make every effort to provide for our own safety while providing for the safety of others.
-Members have from one year, to as many as 38 years of experience in the fire service, but they function as an effective team none the less.
-Our team makes every effort to insure the service and experience you have with our organization is a positive one, and we hope that in the end we will have made a positive difference.
+Members have from one year, to as many as 40 years of experience in the fire service, but they function as an effective team none the less.
+Our team makes every effort to insure the service and experience you have with our organization is both a positive and professional, and we hope that in the end we will have made an irrefutable difference.

 - Fire Chief (Full-Time)